philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 	fmt.Printf("values of m are %v\n", m)
 }
 ```
-in case we delete an element that doesn't exist no error will thrown.
+in case we delete an element that doesn't exist, no error will be thrown.

 ## Struct